shabbeer744-lgtm/Zepto-quick-commerce-MYSQL-project/README.md

 🧾 Columns:

-sku_id: Unique identifier for each product entry (Synthetic Primary Key)
+-sku_id: Unique identifier for each product entry (Synthetic Primary Key)

-name: Product name as it appears on the app
+-name: Product name as it appears on the app

 category: Product category like Fruits, Snacks, Beverages, etc.